chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ## External (Custom) Tooltips

 Custom tooltips allow you to hook into the tooltip rendering process so that you can render the tooltip in your own custom way.
-Generally this is used to create an HTML tooltip instead of an oncanvas one.
+Generally this is used to create an HTML tooltip instead of an on-canvas tooltip.
+The `custom` option takes a function which is passed a context parameter containing the `chart` and `tooltip`.
 You can enable custom tooltips in the global or chart configuration like so:

 ```javascript
 var myPieChart = new Chart(ctx, {